StefanMathis/cart_lin/README.md

 returning an index array.

-Additionally, `CartesianIndices` provides an iterator over cartesian indices which can be seen as the multidimensional equivalent of the `Range`(<https://doc.rust-lang.org/std/ops/struct.Range.html>) iterator.
+Additionally, `CartesianIndices` provides an iterator over cartesian indices which can be seen as the multidimensional equivalent of the [`Range`](<https://doc.rust-lang.org/std/ops/struct.Range.html>) iterator.

+This library has no dependencies besides the Rust stdlib and is therefore very lightweight.

-## Cartesian to linear index conversion
+# Cartesian to linear conversion

 Let's use the following 2x3 matrix (two rows, three columns) as an example: